lbzfran/lc3/README.md

 # LC3

 Basic Implementation of an LC-3 VM.
+Is able to run LC-3 specified programs.

-Follows the general Instruction Set outlined by the provided LC-3 Documentation, and is able to run LC-3 specific programs.
+Follows the general Instruction Set outlined by the provided LC-3 Documentation.

 # Demo

 Two object files have been provided from an external source for testing.

 Simply drag them to the provided executable file, or run in the command line:
 ```
-./tmr-vm.exe 2048.obj
+./tmr-vm.exe ./demo/2048.obj
 ```

 # Compilation